Zang3th/SalinityGL/README.md

     │   ├── Application/            # Application and interface stuff
     │   ├── Core/                   # Utilities and core engine functionalities
     │   ├── Debug/                  # Logging and error handling
-    │   ├── Rendering/              # GL stuff, buffers, renderer ...
+        ├── Phyics/                 # Code for cellular automata and fluid simulation │   ├── Rendering/              # GL stuff, buffers, renderer ...
     │   └── Engine.hpp              # Main header for include in the applications
     ├── Res/                        # Assets, sounds and screenshots